jtamboli07/BPMEWorkshop/first_Deployment.md

 Let's start creating the deployment artifacts.
-Select the 3 projects we have built so far.
+Select the three projects we have built so far.
-Right-click and select Deployment->Generate Test Artifacts
+Right-click and select Deployment->"Generate Test Artifacts"

 ![forms_project](images/Deployment/1.png)